MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-policies.md

 can be much lower than the value specified in capacity policy.
     * The `MaterializedViewExtentsRebuild` and `MaterializedViewExtentsRebuildConcurrency` metrics (see [Materialized views monitoring](materialized-view-monitoring.md) provide information about how many extents were rebuilt in each materialization cycle, and the concurrency used.

-* Changing the capacity policy is done using the [alter capacity policy command](capacitypolicy.md#alter-cluster-policy-capacity) (requires `AllDatabasesAdmin` permissions).
+* Changing the capacity policy is done using the [alter cluster policy capacity](../capacity-policy.md#alter-cluster-policy-capacity) (requires `AllDatabasesAdmin` permissions).

 > [!WARNING]
 > Materialized View capacity policy should only be increased if the cluster's resources are well